Carrot Cake that’s incredibly moist, perfectly spiced, and topped with tangy cream cheese frosting. Add candied pecans for an extra-delicious finish!

 Process shots: baking the Carrot Cake

-Allow time for the carrot cake to completely cool before frosting.
+Let the cake cool fully before frosting.

-Process shots: making the cream cheese frosting
+Making the cream cheese frosting.

 Cream Cheese Frosting